 The one downside would be the width.
 Unlike most bass guitar straps, the Donner DR-1 is just under 2 inches wide.
 It can still support the weight of a bass guitar but you may find it awkward to use at first.
 It doesn’t have that very secure feel of wider straps.

 Traditional leather ends are used for the locking mechanism with the added benefit of a string.
 You can use that to strengthen the lock or to use the strap on an acoustic guitar as well.
 The built-in pick holder can be very useful during live shows.

 If you’re looking to eliminate most of the physical strain, then the wider the better.
 This leather bass guitar strap is 4” wide.
-It offers a great deal of support and very good weight distribution even for 5 or 6-string bass guitars.
+It offers a great deal of support and very good weight distribution even for 5-string or 6-string bass guitars.